erlang/corba/README.md

 # [Erlang Corba](https://www.erlang.org)

-The corba repository contains a set of Erlang components, that implements a CORBA compliant Object Request Broker (ORB) and a number of standard services.
+The corba repository contains a set of Erlang applications, that implements a CORBA compliant Object Request Broker (ORB) and a number of Object Managemnt Group (OMG) standard services.

+## Applications

+The following applications are a part of the corba package.

+* Orber           - the Object Request Broker and the naming service (CosNaming)
+* Ic              - IDL compiler
+* CosEvent        - event service
+* CosEventDomain  - event domain service (management of clusters of information channels)
+* CosNotification - notification service
+* CosTime         - time service
+* CosTransaction  - transaction service
+* CosProperty     - property service
+* CosFileTransfer - file transfer service

 ## Build
 ### Prerequisites